Doug Moe: College career

-Moe was a star player at the University of North Carolina, where he was a two-time All-American.
+Moe was a star player for the North Carolina Tar Heels, earning All-American honors twice.

-Once, in 1961, Moe was on the same flight as former Vice President Richard Nixon while Moe played for the Tar Heels.
+Once, in 1961, Moe was on the same flight as then-former U.S. vice president Richard Nixon while Moe played for the Tar Heels.
 Noted for his fear of flying, Moe tried to read a book to distract himself; when Nixon was introduced to Moe by a coach, he stated Moe must be the student in the group and Moe (unfamiliar with the person making the remark) remarked, "What are you, a wise guy?"

-However, his collegiate career ended in controversy when he admitted to being associated with a point shaving scandal.
-Moe received $75 from fix conspirator Aaron Wagman to fly to a meeting in New Jersey, arranged by Moe's friend, conspirator Lou Brown, but Moe reportedly turned down an offer to throw games.
-There is no evidence that Moe was ever involved in a fix conspiracy, but his ties to the scandal blemished his reputation.
+However, Moe's collegiate career ended in controversy due to a point-shaving scandal in 1961.
+In the summer of 1960, before his senior year, he received $75 from fix conspirator Aaron Wagman to fly to a meeting in New Jersey, arranged by Moe's teammate and friend, conspirator Lou Brown, but Moe turned down an offer to throw games.
+He was cleared of fixing games, but was suspended from North Carolina by Chancellor William Brantley Aycock for initially denying any knowledge of the scandal.